OpenCyphal/libcanard/README.md

 (void) canardRxSubscribe(&canard,   // Subscribe to messages uavcan.node.Heartbeat.
                          CanardTransferKindMessage,
                          7509,      // The fixed Subject-ID of the Heartbeat message type (see DSDL definition).
-                         16,        // The extent (the maximum possible payload size); pick a huge value if not sure.
+                         16,        // The extent (the maximum possible payload size) provided by Nunavut.
                          CANARD_DEFAULT_TRANSFER_ID_TIMEOUT_USEC,
                          &heartbeat_subscription);